mtxslv/StudyingMachineLearning/README.md

 * */medleydata/*: data that I have no idea where it came from (º.º ~)

 * */kmeans/*: a cpp class for a *kmeans algorithm*.
 It was designed as the last project for the [class](https://github.com/ect-info/ml).
 I has a lot of work to be done, as the algorithm is not complete.

+* */MIT6.S191/*: exercises for the [MIT Intro To Deep Learning](http://introtodeeplearning.com/) course.
+The labs can be found [here](https://github.com/aamini/introtodeeplearning_labs).
+Huge thanks for team involved with the classes!